 Usually, I recommend staying in hotels that offer a free breakfast, but with hotels in Dublin charging such high fees per night, a much cheaper way to get a hearty breakfast is to order a fry up, aka a full Irish breakfast, in a cafe.
 It’s not exactly healthy, but for under €10 you’ll receive a plate with enough food on it to last you to dinner.

-If you do end up needing lunch, a cheaper option than eating in one of Dublin’s cafes or restaurants is to grab take-away sandwiches and salads from somewhere like Cafe Sol (this was our favorite chain in Dublin) and eat in one of Dublin’s public parks.
+If you do end up needing lunch, a cheaper option than eating in a cafe or restaurant is to grab take-away sandwiches and salads from somewhere like Cafe Sol (this was our favorite chain in Dublin) and eat in one of the public parks.
 You’ll see a lot of people doing this during the warmer months and it’s a great way to enjoy an inexpensive meal in a beautiful setting.

 Did you enjoy this article or find it helpful?
 Save it for later on Pinterest!